Parliament Buildings, Stormont

 You are welcome to come and visit Parliament Buildings Monday to Friday 09:00 to 16:00 to view the Great Hall or visit the gift and coffee shop.

-Free guided tours are available during July, August, Easter and Halloween breaks operating on the hour between 10:00 and 15:00.
-Outside of these times, free guided tours are available Monday to Friday at 11:00 and 14:00 (please check www.niassembly.gov.uk/tours for any changes to tour times).
+Free guided tours are available during July and August operating on the hour between 11:00 and 15:00.
+Outside of these times, Sept - Jun, free guided tours are available Monday to Friday at 11:00 and 14:00 (please check http://parliamentbuildings.org/tours/ for any changes to tour times).
 You can arrange a private tour of Parliament Buildings outside of the above mentioned times by contacting your local MLA.

 Anyone who wishes to have a tour of Parliament Buildings and who requires assistance due to hearing or sight impairments can request that a sign language interpreter attends, ask for a braille tour script or for the provision of 'Hearing Helpers', however the Events Office will require advance notice and this can be done by telephone 028 905 21802 or by email email@example.com.

-You can also find us on Facebook and/or follow us on Twitter @niassembly.
+You can also find us on Facebook and/or follow us on Twitter @ParliamentBldgs.